Using contexts

 Contexts provide a mechanism for securing and sharing environment variables across projects.
 The environment variables are defined as name/value pairs and are injected at runtime.
 This document describes creating and using contexts in CircleCI.

-Manage contexts on the Organization Settings page of the CircleCI web app, or via the API.
+Manage contexts using the CircleCI CLI, API, or on the Organization Settings page of the CircleCI web app.
 You must be an organization member to view, create, or edit contexts.

-Create a context and then add environment variables to it.
-You can use the context key in the workflows section of a project’s .circleci/config.yml file to give any job(s) access to the environment variables associated with the context, as shown in the image below.
+Create a context and add your environment variables.
+You can use the context key in the workflows section of a project’s configuration file to give any job(s) access to the environment variables associated with the context.
+See the Configuration Reference page for more information.

-To use environment variables set within a context, the person running the workflow must be a member of the organization for which the context is set.
+To use environment variables from a context, the actor running the workflow must be a member of the organization that owns the context and have access to the context.
+The workflow must also meet any restrictions placed on the context.

 Quickstart: Create and use a context